 Why don’t I make my own bread?
 I actually used to make bread for my family years ago when there weren’t any quality traditional breads on the market.
-But nowadays, there are plenty of excellent breads to choose from and so I allow myself the luxury of buying bread and focus my limited time in the kitchen making quality foods that cannot be purchased like bone broths, liver pate, homemade soups and sauces, fermented vegetables, fruits, and drinks, and healthy snacks and treats.
+But nowadays, there are plenty of excellent breads to choose from and so I allow myself the luxury of buying bread and focus my limited time in the kitchen making quality foods that cannot be purchased like bone broth, liver pate, homemade soups and sauces, fermented vegetables, fruits, and drinks, and healthy snacks.

 How Much are You Really Wasting Tossing Those Bread Crusts?

 There are 17 slices of bread in each loaf I buy which breaks down to 33 cents each (this after my 10% bulk discount).

 There are typically 2-3 bread crusts per loaf which means that a full $1 of each loaf is bread that doesn’t get used for sandwiches or toast.

 We average about 3 loaves per week for our family of 5 which breaks down to just over a slice per day per person (we don’t eat a ton of bread generally speaking).